 Le Marais is a lively and vibrant district of Paris, so if you don’t mind staying where some of the exciting happenings are, then here are some of the intimate ambiance apartments and hotels to choose from.

 Most of these accommodations are also within walking distance to most of the Museums and other tourist attractions with easy access to metros.

-The Musee National Picasso museum is the only facility in the world that encompasses contemporaries of the artists and also presents Picasso’s complete engraved, illustrated, painted, and sculpted oeuvre, drawings, art, paintings and many more.
+The Musee National Picasso museum is the only facility in the world that encompasses the contemporaries of the artists and also presents Picasso’s complete engraved, illustrated, painted, and sculpted oeuvre, drawings, art, paintings, and many more.